High availability (HA)

 SLAVE # chcon -R system_u:object_r:mysqld_db_t:s0 /var/lib/mysql

-5.- Start mysqld service on the SLAVE server:
+5.- Start the mysqld service on the SLAVE server:

 systemctl start mysqld

-6.- Start the SLAVE mode on this server (use the data noted in point 2):
+6.- Start the SLAVE mode on this server (use the data noted down in step 2):

 SLAVE # mysql -u root -ppandora

-Once you are done with all these steps, if you run the show slave status command inside MySQL shell you will notice that the node is set as slave.
-If it was configured correctly, you should see an output like the following:
+Once you have finished with all these steps, if you run the show slave status command inside the MySQL shell you will notice that the node is in slave mode.
+If set up correctly, an output similar to the following should be seen:

-At this point you can be sure that you have binary replication enabled and working correctly.
+From this moment on, you could assume that binary replication is enabled and running correctly.

 Version 770 or later.

-It is necessary to configure inside the pandora_server.conf file a series of necessary parameters for the correct operation of the pandora_ha.
+It is necessary to configure within the pandora_server.conf file a series of parameters needed for the proper functioning of pandora_ha.

 The parameters to be added are the following:

-Configure the ha_host parameter followed by the IP addresses or FQDN of the MySQL servers that make up the HA environment.
-The IP address you set first will have preference to be the MASTER server or at least have the master role when you first start the HA environment.
-For example:
+The ha_host parameter must be configured followed by the IP addresses or FQDN of the MySQL servers that make up the HA environment.
+The IP address placed first will have preference to be the MASTER server or at least it has the master role when the HA environment is started for the first time.
+Example:

 ha_hosts 192.168.80.170,192.168.80.172

-These are the parameters where you must indicate the user and password of root user or otherwise a MySQL user with the maximum privileges that will be in charge of performing all the master - slave promotion operations on the nodes.
-For example:
+These are the parameters where the root user and password must be indicated or, failing that, a MySQL user with the maximum privileges that will oversee performing all master - slave promotion operations on the nodes.
+Example:

-The parameters to define the replication user that will use the SLAVE to connect to the MASTER.
-For example:
+Parameters to define the replication user that the SLAVE will use to connect to the MASTER.
+Example:

-The parameters to define the user/port with which it is connected by ssh to the Percona/MySQL servers to perform the recovery operations.
-For the correct operation of this option, it is necessary to have the ssh keys shared between the user with which the pandora_ha service is executed and the user indicated in the ha_sshuser parameter.
+Parameters to define the user/port with which to connect via ssh to the Percona/MySQL servers to perform recovery operations.
+For this option to work properly, it is necessary to share the ssh keys between the user running the pandora_ha service and the user specified in the ha_sshuser parameter.
 Example:

-By default the script to perform the resynchronization of the nodes, this is located at:
+By default, the script to resynchronize the nodes is located at:

 /usr/share/pandora_server/util/pandora_ha_resync_slave.sh

-In the case of having a customized installation of the script, indicate in this parameter its location to perform the automatic or manual synchronization of the SLAVE node when needed.
+If having a custom installation of the script, indicate its location in this parameter so that the automatic or manual synchronization of the SLAVE node is carried out when needed.

 ha_resync /usr/share/pandora_server/util/pandora_ha_resync_slave.sh

-Log path where all the information related to the executions performed by the synchronization script configured in the previous token will be stored.
-For example:
+Path of the log where all the information related to the executions performed by the script configured in the previous token will be saved.
+Example:

 ha_resync_log /var/log/pandoraha_resync.log

-Number of attempts it will perform on each check with each of the servers in the HA environment before making any changes to the environment.
-For example:
+Number of retries that it will perform in each check with each of the HA environment servers before making any changes in the environment.
+Example:

 ha_connect_retries 2